 Onyeka has recently completed a practice based PhD researching British colonial film archives and developing a methodology that challenges the orthodoxy of Western knowledge systems.
 She has been published in MIRAJ, Alphaville, and most recently, had an article titled ‘Being Close to, With or Amongst’ on her archive methodology in The Feminist Review.
 She teaches film production and art history and theory at Kingston University and the Ruskin School of Art.

-Ludovica Fales and Adelle Tulli (Cinema of the Margins)
+Ludovica Fales and Adelle Tulli (Cinema of the Margins and Within and Beyond Reality)

 Filmmaker and artist Ludovica Fales has been making independent documentary and experimental films since 2007, following on a BA-MA in Philosophy in Rome and Berlin.
 After an MA in Documentary Direction at the NFTS in 2011, she travelled around the Mediterranean area, across the Balkans and in the Middle East, making films and working closely and collaboratively with vulnerable communities around the world and using filmmaking as a conflict resolution tool.